Chen-Yang-Liu/Awesome-Change-Captioning/README.md

 <h1>Awesome Change Captioning</h1>
 </div>

-This repository contains a collection of resources and papers on Remote Sensing Change Captioning.
+This repository contains a collection of resources and papers on Change Captioning.

 To add your work to this repo, feel free to submit the request or contact me at liuchenyang@buaa.edu.cn